karuppiah7890/run-it/STORY.md

 ---

 I'm going to start off by creating an API to run some golang code with Docker container! :) The story is [here](./stories/api-to-run-with-docker-container.md)

+---

+Ideas for running in Kubernetes

+For running code in Kubernetes, I could use Jobs, or I could use pods directly too.
+If I use pods directly, there will not be any retry if it fails, if I set some options especially.
+Since it's more of a task or process taht runs to completion.
+Or else Kubernetes might think it died and might restart it etc. I gotta ensure it is in a normal and expected state, avoiding multiple runs etc

+Jobs can help in case of failures and retries or even parallelism etc, but that's not necessary here 🤷‍♂️

+I also don't need complicated stuff like deployment.
+I'm not really deploying a service or anything.
+No updates, no multiple instances etc. So, just pod is good I think